Reticular formation: Attention

 The ARAS also helps mediate transitions from relaxed wakefulness to periods of high attention.
 There is increased regional blood flow (presumably indicating an increased measure of neuronal activity) in the midbrain reticular formation (MRF) and thalamic intralaminar nuclei during tasks requiring increased alertness and attention.

 Clinical significance of the ARAS

-Mass lesions in the ARAS nuclei can cause a loss of consciousness.
-Bilateral damage to the ARAS nuclei may lead to coma or death.
+Damage to the ARAS nuclei may lead to effects ranging from temporary unconsciousness to coma or death.

 Direct electrical stimulation of the ARAS produces pain responses in cats and elicits verbal reports of pain in humans.
 Ascending reticular activation in cats can produce mydriasis, which can result from prolonged pain.
 These results suggest some relationship between ARAS circuits and physiological pain pathways.

 Some pathologies of the ARAS may be attributed to ageing, as there appears to be a general decline in reactivity of the ARAS with advancing years.
 Changes in electrical coupling (Note: Electrical coupling is the passive flow of electric current from one cell into an adjacent cell through gap junctions, such as the cells in the heart muscle or the neurons with electrical synapses.
 Electrically coupled cells fire synchronously because generated currents in one cell rapidly spread to the other cells.